maxlath/wikibase-cli/docs/write_operations.md

 wb ee <inline-entity-json|file-path>
 ```

 See [`wikibase-edit` documentation on `entity.edit`](https://github.com/maxlath/wikibase-edit/blob/master/docs/how_to.md#edit-entity) for details on the expected input format, especially on how to set complex values, qualifiers and references, or remove existing data.
+See also the section on [claim reconciliation](https://github.com/maxlath/wikibase-edit/blob/main/docs/how_to.md#reconciliation).

 ##### Pass data as inline JSON
 Pass data as inline JSON.